Our Research

 ERT for COVID-19 Distress (ERT-P)

 We are currently wrapping up a no-cost telehealth study of ERT for individuals in New York that are struggling with emotional distress during the COVID-19 pandemic.
 Between therapy sessions, participants are invited to utilize a novel internet- and mobile-based platform to supplement treatment.
-This study is now closed to recruitment.

 12 Session ERT (ERT12)